Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Functional Encryption with Copy-Protected Functional Keys

 In section, we give our construction of a functional encryption scheme with copy-protected keys for the class of functions $\mathfrak{F}$ defined as all circuits that are of size at most $\circsize$, where $\circsize$ is any fixed polynomial.
 The construction is highly similar to our public-key encryption construction.
 The main difference is that a functional key for a function $f$ will consist of an $\mathsf{IBE}$ key for $id || f$ where $id$ is a random string.

-Assume the existence of following primitives where we set $\nu(\lambda) = 2^{-5\lambda-\circsize}\cdot2^{-8\lambda^{0.3\constmoecoll}}$. \begin{itemize} \item $\io$, indistinguishability obfuscation scheme that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $\mathsf{IBE}$, identity-based encryption scheme with puncturable master secret keys (\cref{defn:puncibe}) and deterministic $\mathsf{KeyGen}$ that satisfies strong punctured key correctness (\cref{defn:strongpuncibe}), for the identity space $\mathcal{ID} = \zo^{\circsize + \lambda}$ that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $F_1$, puncturable PRF family with input length $\circsize + \lambda$ and output length same as the size of the randomness used by $\mathsf{CosetGen}$ that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $F_2$, puncturable PRF family with input length $\circsize + \lambda$ and output length same as the size of the randomness used by $\mathsf{IBE.Enc}$ that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $\mathsf{CCObf}$, compute-and-compare obfuscation for $2^{-\lambda^{0.2\cdot {\constmoecoll}}}$-unpredictable distributions that is $2^{-2\lambda - 1}\cdot 2^{-2\lambda^{0.3\constmoecoll}}$-secure against $2^{3\lambda}\cdot 2^{2\lambda^{0.3\constmoecoll}}$-time adversaries, \end{itemize}
+Assume the existence of following primitives where we set $\nu(\lambda) = 2^{-5\lambda-\circsize}\cdot2^{-8\lambda^{0.3\constmoecoll}}$. \begin{itemize} \item $\io$, indistinguishability obfuscation scheme that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $\mathsf{IBE}$, identity-based encryption scheme with puncturable master secret keys (\cref{defn:puncibe}) and deterministic $\mathsf{KeyGen}$ that satisfies strong punctured key correctness (\cref{defn:strongpuncibe}), for the identity space $\mathcal{ID} = \zo^{\circsize + \lambda}$ that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $F_1$, puncturable PRF family with input length $\circsize + \lambda$ and output length same as the size of the randomness used by $\mathsf{CosetGen}$ (\cref{defn:cosetgen}) that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $F_2$, puncturable PRF family with input length $\circsize + \lambda$ and output length same as the size of the randomness used by $\mathsf{IBE.Enc}$ that is $\nu(\lambda)$-secure against $2^{5\lambda}\cdot2^{8\lambda^{0.3\constmoecoll}}$-time adversaries, \item $\mathsf{CCObf}$, compute-and-compare obfuscation for $2^{-\lambda^{0.2\cdot {\constmoecoll}}}$-unpredictable distributions that is $2^{-2\lambda - 1}\cdot 2^{-2\lambda^{0.3\constmoecoll}}$-secure against $2^{3\lambda}\cdot 2^{2\lambda^{0.3\constmoecoll}}$-time adversaries, \end{itemize}

-While we assume exponential security of the above primitives for specific exponents, these assumptions can be based only on subexponential hardness for some exponent, since we can always scale the security parameter by a polynomial factor.
+Similar to our public-key encryption scheme, while we assume exponential security of the above primitives for specific exponents, these assumptions can be based only on subexponential hardness for some exponent, since we can always scale the security parameter by a polynomial factor.

 Also, set $L(\lambda) = Q(\lambda) + \lambda$ and hence $\cosettcount = 3\cdot( Q(\lambda) + 2\lambda)^3$.

 We now give our construction.
 Below, assume that all programs that are obfuscated are appropriately padded. \paragraph{$\underline{\mathsf{FE.Setup}(1^{\lambda})}$} \begin{enumerate} \item Sample a PRF key $K_1 \samp F_1.\mathsf{KeyGen}(1^\lambda)$. \item Sample $cpk, csmk \samp \mathsf{IBE.Setup}(1^{\lambda})$. \item Sample $\mathsf{OPMem} \samp \io(\mathsf{PMem}_{K_1})$, where $\mathsf{PMem}_{K_1}$ is the following program.